tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 ## ControlTower

-- ControlTower: A service to set up and govern a secure, compliant multi-account environment.
+- Q: What is ControlTower?
+A: A service to set up and govern a secure, compliant multi-account environment.
 It does this by simplifying the process of creating multi-account environments, setting up a landing zone for each user, and uses AWS Organizations to help with ongoing account account management and governance.
 Control Tower does not manage AWS resources such as EC2, S3, and RDS.
-That's the purpose of Systems Manager.
+That's the purpose of SystemsManager.

 - In regards to AWS Control Tower, the following is NOT true: AWS Control Tower does NOT manage  AWS resources such as EC2, S3, and RDS.
 Control Tower is for user accounts.
 AWS Systems Manager does.